liaochunyang/liaochunyang.github.io/_pages/research.md

 ## Optimal Recovery ##

-Currently, I am working on Optimal Recovery which is a subfield of Approximation Theory.
-I am working on Optimal Recovery, whose main task is to approximate a function from observations by adopting a worst-case error perspective tied to an explicit model assumption made on the function to be recovered.
+Optimal Recovery, whose main task is to approximate an unknown function from observations and an explicit model assumption on the function to be recovered, is a subfield of Approximation Theory.
+The problem is considered under deterministic problem setting where we assume the observational error is bounded not random.
+To assess the performance, we adopt worst-case error perspective which is key to optimal recovery.

+# The goal of my research is to design tractable algorithms that return an optimal approximater in the sense that the worst-case error is minimized. #

  The Optimal Recovery framework has a closed relation to Learning Theory, Inverse Problem, and Numerical Analysis.
 My goal is to design tractable algorithms that returns the optimal approximant minimizing the worst-case error.
 Some recent papers with reproducible files can be found [here](https://github.com/liaochunyang/Optimal_Recovery).